 When someone is creating an application, it is common for them to worry about how they’re going to build a successful mobile application and earn money on it.
 The best way they can do this is by first creating an MVP app.

-So, what is minimum viable product definition?
+So, what is a minimum viable product definition?
 It’s a developing an app with the most basic features and then receiving feedback from users on it.
 If you receive positive feedback from the users, then it motivates you to build the full app.
 MVP Development is a smart thing to do because it is much more affordable, compared to a cost of a mobile app with many features from the beginning, which means there’s less risk involved.

-Unfortunately, the majority of MVPs end up failing.
+Unfortunately, the majority of MVP end up failing.
 The big question is… why?
 The problem could either be with the developers’ individual minimal viable products or the whole concept of building Minimum Viable Product in general.

 How Come MVP Apps Often Fail?